salman-/Formula1-Terraform/README.md

 # basic-price-predictor

-Steps to create a IAS based on this repository:
+Steps to create a IAC based on this repository:

 1. Create a Active Directory and assign a Service Principal role to using the below command: